ColinTenaguillo/PythonExcelScan/README.md

   -  Write all the scan results in a new xlsx to analyse the results

-I can't show you the Excel i used for my project cause of confidentiality clause I put a Exemple for you to see how it works
+I can't show you the Excel i used for my project cause of confidentiality clause.
+I put a Exemple named "Test.xlsx" for you to see how it works